White Knoll, South Carolina

 White Knoll is an unincorporated area and census-designated place (CDP) in Lexington County, South Carolina, United States.
 It was first listed as a CDP in the 2020 census with a population of 7,858.
+It is part of the Columbia, South Carolina Metropolitan Statistical Area.

-The CDP is in central Lexington County, bordered to the north by Red Bank and 5 mi south of Lexington, the county seat.
-South Carolina Highway 6 passes through the community, leading north to Lexington and southeast 15 mi to Swansea.
+The CDP is in central Lexington County, bordered to the southeast by Edmund and to the north by Red Bank.
+It is 5 mi south of the town of Lexington, the county seat.
+South Carolina Highway 6 passes through the community, leading north to Lexington and southeast 15 mi towards Pelion and Swansea.
+Platt Springs Road (South Carolina Highway 602 east of SC-6) forms the border between Red Bank and White Knoll.

-White Knoll High School is in the northern part of the community on the south side of Platt Springs Road.
+White Knoll High School is located in the northern part of White Knoll.